Hi-Angel/notes-backup/kernel.md

 * in `tcp_v4_rcv` there's branching upon `sk->sk_state`.
 The values are enum, but the `sk_state` is a char.
 See if we can do anything about it.
 * `inet_ehashfn` takes some time, the stack ends in there but I'm guessing it's the hashing part that takes time.
 Can we optimize it somehow?
 * in various functions, a bunch of time may be spent to release `skb`: (`skb_release_data`, `kfree`; and the opposite `sk_stream_alloc_skb`).
 Makes me wonder if we could reserve some hundreds of bytes to make it go easier.
 UPD: actually, I gotta measure how much time it really takes.
 It is especially interesting for newer kernel as there was a lot of reworks around memory management.
+* `iscsi_tcp_recv_skb()` has argument `offloaded`, which allows to skip most of the function.
+It's not quite clear though, what exact feature allows that from the output `ehttool -k`.
+As of 4.19, the argument is only set in `libcxgbi.c`.
+Figure out if we can exploit that somehow.